 Tell an entire story in one page of script, but you are NOT allowed any dialogue.

-When a script reader picks up a script which is just page after page of dialogue, they don’t have to read much of it before ditching it.
+When a script reader picks up a script which is just page after page of dialogue, they don’t have to read much before ditching it.
 A script dominated by dialogue is a strong indication of poor writing.
 In my opinion, movie scripts should be about 40% dialogue, with 60% of the writing being dedicated to action.
 Writing one-page stories without dialogue trains writers to tell their stories visually and to break the habit of writing scene after endless scene of people talking and not doing.

 Exercise Four – Protagonist/Antagonist